ibm-cloud-docs/dr-automation-powervs/architecture-dr-automation.md

 ### Flexible billing model
 {: #flex}

-{{site.data.keyword.DR_short}} follows a usage-based billing model, with flexible options based on the selected resources and configurations.
+DR Automation follows a usage-based billing model, with flexible options based on the selected resources and configurations.
 The IBM Cloud catalog supports accurate billing and comprehensive reporting, ensuring that customers have clear visibility into DR-related costs.